 To know exactly where to cut and sew, it’s important to mark your fabric.
 A marking pencil or pen and some dressmaker’s chalk are perfect for tracing a pattern on cotton or wool.
 A white pencil is best for dark fabrics; dressmaker’s chalk better for light ones.
 Pencils and pens are also better than chalk for precision markings.
 Once you have transferred your sewing pattern and marked your pleats and gathers, it’s time to cut out your piece.
 This is where tailor’s shears come in.

 Your scissors are going to be your new best friend for years to come.
 We recommend always using new scissors (buy new ones frequently or have them re-sharpened by a professional).
 Use your dressmaker’s scissors only to cut fabric - avoid using the same pair of scissors as garden shears, paper scissors or craft scissors as this dulls the blade.

 Pinking shears are used whenever the fabric unravels easily.
 Is this it?
 Well, no. Here are some other useful tools:

-If you are in the capital check some of the many sewing courses London.
+If you are in the capital check some of the many a sewing class Mumbai.